Taronga is not-for-profit. Every dollar you spend saves wildlife.

 He is also a member of the Zoo and Aquarium Association Animal Management Committee and a co-convenor of the Australasian Ungulate Taxonomic Advisory Group.

-Manager, Conservation and Recovery Programs, Taronga Conservation Society Australia
+Manager, Conservation, Recovery and Restoration Programs, Taronga Conservation Society Australia

 Claire joined the Taronga team in 2016.
 She is responsible for strategically planning Taronga’s animal population and promoting positive animal welfare outcomes at both Taronga Zoo and Taronga Western Plains Zoo.